- Making extra payments can help you quickly reduce student loan balances.

 Once you’ve paid the highest rate loan off, direct the money that would have gone to that loan to the loan with the next-highest interest rate.

-The impact of extra payments may be slightly different depending on your repayment plan—if you are on any of the income-driven repayment plans, then extra payments are not as straightforward; the math is similar, but there are a lot more moving parts.
-See the effects of either of these strategies on the type of loan you have, using the Fidelity Student Debt Tool which has all the math and logic to accurately handle the majority of federal repayment plans.
+The impact of extra payments may be slightly different depending on your repayment plan.
+If you are on any of the income-driven repayment plans, then extra payments are not as straightforward; the math is similar, but there are a lot more moving parts.
+See the effects of either of these strategies on the type of loan you have, using the Fidelity Student Debt Tool which can help you to accurately handle the majority of federal repayment plans.